lockchain-org/lockchain/docs/PROVIDERS.md

 LockChain is a multi-provider unlock orchestration stack.
 Providers are the only place we touch platform-specific storage APIs (ZFS CLI, `cryptsetup`, etc.); everything else (policy, workflows, CLI/daemon/UI) is shared.

-Provider contracts live in `crates/lockchain-provider` so the workflow engine stays focused on orchestration rather than system integration.
+Provider contracts live in `crates/lockchain-provider`, and `lockchain-core` adapts them into a single workflow boundary so ZFS datasets and LUKS mappings can share unlock/status workflows without duplicating orchestration logic.

 ---

 ## Provider Contract

+LockChain uses two layers of contracts:

+1. **Provider-native traits** in `crates/lockchain-provider` (`ZfsProvider`, `LuksProvider`).
+2. **Unified workflow trait** in `crates/lockchain-core` (`KeyProvider`) that the rest of the stack depends on.

 All providers follow the same high-level rules: